FOR IMMEDIATE RELEASE

 WASHINGTON, FEB.
 10, 2017 – Citizens’ Climate Lobby welcomes the addition of four members to the bipartisan House Climate Solutions Caucus, bringing to 24 the number of representatives who reject partisanship in order to explore meaningful responses to the climate crisis.

-The new members are representatives Don Bacon (R-NE), Earl Blumenauer (D-OR), David Reichert (R-WA) and Charlie Crist (D-FL).
+The new members are representatives Don Bacon (R-NE), Earl Blumenauer (D-OR), Dave Reichert (R-WA) and Charlie Crist (D-FL).

 “Across the country, Americans understand the urgency of climate change,” said Rep. Ted Deutch (D-FL), co-chair of the caucus.
 “Whether they see rising tides in Fort Lauderdale, intensifying tornadoes along the Central Plains, or worsening droughts affecting farm production, Americans are starting to feel the impacts of climate change to their homes, their livelihoods, and their wallets.
 They want action from their elected officials, and I’m proud that this Caucus offers a space to develop bipartisan solutions.”